-This section explains how to adjust the cast and comb height on models with holes in the right side of the buttstock or comb (Figure 12).
-These styles of comb adjust similarly.
+This section explains how to adjust the cast and comb height on models with holes in the right side of the buttstock or comb (Figure 12, page 25).
+BT-99 models with these combs may or may not be equipped with the GraCoil® Recoil Reduction System.
 Both feature an approximate range of 1/4" of cast on or cast off adjustment and 5/8" of drop at comb adjustment.